squid-cache/squid-cache.github.io/rpivato.rst

 === To Do ===

- * Finish interlinked pages about the [:CacheManager:Cache Manager].
  * Write some new [:ConfigExamples:configuration example].

+=== Done ===

+ * Finished interlinked pages about the [:CacheManager:Cache Manager].
+They are still very short, but will let it as is for a while... for public scrutiny.

+  * CacheManager
+  * CacheManagerObject
+  * CacheObjectProtocol
+  * CacheObjectScheme
+  * CacheManagerCgi

 ----
 CategoryHomepage